awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 `Privileged`  <a name="cfn-ecs-taskdefinition-containerdefinition-privileged"></a>
 When this parameter is true, the container is given elevated privileges on the host container instance \(similar to the `root` user\)\.
 This parameter maps to `Privileged` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--privileged` option to [docker run](https://docs.docker.com/engine/reference/run/#security-configuration)\.
-This parameter is not supported for Windows containers or tasks using the Fargate launch type\.
+This parameter is not supported for Windows containers or tasks run on AWS Fargate\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)